LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/HookConfiguration.md

 #### Post Hook

 The Posthook Lambda gets invoked on every message the customer sends.
-It allows to modify or expand the response of the payload Please also refer to the existing vendor documentation, to get additional information in terms of addtition context properties and more.
+It allows to modify or expand the response of the payload.
+Please also refer to the existing vendor documentation, to get additional information in terms of addtition context properties and more.

 Example Responses: